-Examples of situations typically approved are: (1) responding to a request from a peer While holding a USC faculty appointment, a full-time faculty member may be an educator at another institution, in accord with the principles stated above, upon the express written prior approval of his or her dean, following a letter from the appropriate officer of the other-institution, after identifying the special or emergency needs that occasion their request, and (2) outside teaching where the added value of the corresponding USC offering is clear, and the work does not impinge on the faculty member's responsibilities with the University.
-Some examples typically disapproved are: (1) outside teaching that largely duplicate a course in the USC curriculum, whether or not currently taught or taught by the individual making the request, (2) outside work that dilutes USC's academic stature, and (3) outside work that interferes with the individual's USC responsibilities.
+Examples of situations typically approved are: (1) responding to a request form a peer While holding a USC faculty appointment, a full time faculty member may be an educator at another institution, in accord with the principles stated above, upon the express written prior approval of his or her dean, following a letter from the appropriate officer of the other institution, identifying the special or emergency needs that occasion their request, and (2) outside teaching where the added value on the faculty member's responsibilities with the University.
 Faculty who believe the Dean's decision to be arbitrary and capricious may appeal the decision to the Provost.
 Deans shall keep the Provost informed in a timely fashion concerning any concurrent activity as an educator to be done by a faculty member of their unit at other institutions.

 Activities such as lectures at professional societies, occasional guest lectures, or community activities, that are pro bono or awarded an honorarium, generally do not require approval under this section.

-Schools shall keep the Vice Provost informed in a timely fashion concerning any concurrent activity as an educator to be done by a faculty member of their unit at other institutions
+Schools shall keep the Vice Provost informed in a timely fashion concerning any concurrent activity as an educator to be done by a faculty member of their unit at other institutions Formatted: Font: Italic